dariasmyr/dariasmyr/README.md

 # CV Daria Smyr

-Hi there! 👋 I'm a software developer with experience in data analysis and visualization.
-I also enjoy working with Node.js and TypeScript for back-end development and Python for data analysis.
+Hi there! 👋 I'm a software developer with passion for server-side development and experience in data analysis.
+I enjoy working with Node.js and TypeScript.Sure!
+I have a strong background in developing REST APIs, working with databases, and implementing scalable solutions ang algorithms.
+Looking for new challenges!

 ## ☎️ Contact information